rontarrant/gtkDcoding/docs/_posts/2019-10-01-0075-nodes-ii-mouse-noodle.md

 What it does is:

-- instantiate a `GtkAllocation` object from which we…
+- instantiate a `GtkAllocation` object from which we...
 - extract the size of the `DrawingArea`, and
 - call for a redraw.

 ### The Cubic Bezier’s Starting Point

-For now, we’ll use a hard-coded starting point and turn our attention to another problem…
+For now, we’ll use a hard-coded starting point and turn our attention to another problem...

 ### Grabbing the Mouse Pointer Position